rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson4-helm.md

 helm upgrade mocktail hhaluk/mocktail --set replicaCount=3 -n mocktail
 ```
 For larger number of changes, you can write a `custom-values.yaml`
-file and apply them with.
+file and apply them with helm.
 We have provided a file at helm/custom-values.yaml
 for updating the existing helm release with an ingress.
 ```
 helm upgrade -i my-mocktail hhaluk/mocktail -n my-mocktail --create-namespace -f helm/custom-values.yaml
 ```
 The above command can be used for a first time install of a helm release or to
 upgrade an existing release due to the `-i` flag.

+This upgrade has changed the container port that the service listens on.

 There are a large number of
 community charts covering thousands of